(Re)Formation Exhibition Announcement

 8/19/22

-“Joaquin is a rare teacher that not only offers technical guidance and challenges but also leaves space and provides inspiration for artists to be artists.
-I'm certain the skills I learned in this class could not have been taught nearly as effectively by any other teacher or self guided education.
-I now feel extremely confident that I have all the tools I need to master the fundamentals of shooting manually on a DSLR camera and am excited I can now effectively carry out my visions for future projects.”
+“Joaquin is a rare teacher who not only offers technical guidance and challenge, but also leaves space and provides inspiration for artists to be artists.
+I now feel confident that I have the tools I need to master the fundamentals of shooting manually on a DSLR camera and to carry my creative vision forward.”

 Me with my high school students from a summer LACP workshops.
 Photo courtesy of JasonWoolfolk.